defold/doc/docs/en/manuals/material.md

 : Texture data outside the range [0,1] will repeat but every second repetition is mirrored

 WRAP_MODE_CLAMP_TO_EDGE
-: Texture data for values greater than 1.0 are set to 1.0, and any values less than 0.0 are set to 0.0 - i.e. the edge pixels will be repeated to the edge
+: Texture data for values greater than 1.0 are set to 1.0, and any values less than 0.0 are set to 0.0---i.e. the edge pixels will be repeated to the edge

 ## Filter modes